Fort Ross, California

-Fort Ross (Russian: Форт-Росс, Kashaya mé·ṭiʔni), originally Fortress Ross (pre-reformed Russian: Крѣпость Россъ, tr.
-Krepostʹ Ross), is a former Russian establishment on the west coast of North America in what is now Sonoma County, California.
-It was the hub of the southernmost Russian settlements in North America from 1812 to 1841.
-Notably, it was the first multi-ethnic community in northern California, with a combination of Native Californians, Native Alaskans, and Russians.
+Fort Ross is a former Russian establishment on the west coast of North America in what is now Sonoma County, California.
+It was notable as the first multi-ethnic community north of the Spanish missions in what is now the U.S. state of California.
+Owned and operated by the Russian-American Company, it was the hub of the southernmost Russian settlements in North America from 1812 to 1841.
+Notably cosmopolitan, different ethnic groups settled in and around the fort: Native Californians, Native Alaskans, Russians, Finns, Swedes.
 It has been the subject of archaeological investigation and is a California Historical Landmark, a National Historic Landmark, and on the National Register of Historic Places.
 It is part of California's Fort Ross State Historic Park.

 Etymology

-The present name of Fort Ross appears first on a French chart published in 1842 by Eugène Duflot de Mofras, who visited California in 1840.
-The name of the fort is said to derive from the Russian word rus or ros, the same root as the word "Russia" (Pоссия, Rossiya) and not from Scottish "Ross".
+The present name, Fort Ross, appears first on a French chart published in 1842 by Eugène Duflot de Mofras, who visited California in 1840.
+The name of the fort is said to derive from the Russian word rus or ros, the same root as the word "Russia" (Pоссия, Rossiya) (Fort Ross (Russian: Форт-Росс, Kashaya mé·ṭiʔni), originally Fortress Ross (pre-reformed Russian: Крѣпость Россъ, tr.
+Krepostʹ Ross).
 According to William Bright, "Ross" is a poetic name for a Russian in the Russian language.

 History

-Beginning with Columbus in 1492, the Spanish presence in the Western Hemisphere (like most other European exploration and colonization) traveled west across the Atlantic Ocean, then around or across the Americas to reach the Pacific Ocean.
+Beginning with Columbus in 1492, the Spanish presence in the Western Hemisphere traveled west across the Atlantic Ocean, then around or across the Americas to reach the Pacific Ocean.
 The Russian expansion, however, moved east across Siberia and the northern Pacific.
 In the early nineteenth century, Spanish and Russian expansion met along the coast of Spanish Alta California, with Russia pushing south and Spain pushing north.
 By that time, British and American fur trade companies had also established a coastal presence, in the Pacific Northwest, and Mexico was soon to gain independence.
-Mexico ceded Alta California to the United States of America following the Mexican–American War (1848).
+Mexico ceded Alta California to the United States following the Mexican–American War (1848).
 The history of the Russian Fort Ross settlement began during Spanish rule and ended under Mexican rule.